SapienzaNLP/mcl-wic/README.md

 ## SemEval-2021 Task 2: MCL-WiC
 <b>Multilingual and Cross-lingual Word-in-Context Task</b>

-The Codalab competition is available here: https://competitions.codalab.org/competitions/27054
+The Codalab competition took place at: https://competitions.codalab.org/competitions/27054

-All participants are kindly asked to fill out the following form: https://docs.google.com/forms/d/e/1FAIpQLScge0Y-Z-oevdSlfXHPjYzLYpRKJEQpWtXDXoxNxLIUbeSnMw/viewform?usp=sf_link
+Link to the paper: http://wwwusers.di.uniroma1.it/~navigli/pubs/SemEval_2021_Martellietal.pdf

 ## License
 This project is released under the CC-BY-NC 4.0 license (see `LICENSE.txt`).
 If you use the data, please cite: